AbdulrahmanKanaan/birdhouse-manufacturer-backend/README.md

   - presenter.interceptor: interceptor used to intercept response returned from controller and map it to some presenter
 - types:
   - page: page type is a helper class that contains paginated data & it make some calculations

+as we can see everything in this folder is easily reusable and is not related to our project's logic directly

+### Authentication & Authorization

+The authentication in this project is simple

+There are some endpoints (BIRD endpoints) which are protected by a token (UBID) returned when the birdhouse registers for the first time

+The user can send this UBID in bulk, meaning that they can send multiple UBIDs at the same time

+In our case the user can send multiple UBIDs as comma separated values

+> e.g. X-UBID = ubid1,ubid2,ubid3

+Our authentication & authorization system will be divided on two steps:

+1. Authentication: we need to make sure the token is valid, by separating the token into multiple UBIDs, then finding birdhouses with those UBIDs and inject them into our request after making sure that those UBIDs are valid
+2. Authorization: BIRD endpoints contains `id` param, we need to make sure that the provided `id` belongs to a birdhouse that is accessible using the provided token (its UBID is used in the sent token)

+Those steps are represented by `auth.guard` for authentication & `can-manipulate.guard` for authorization

+### Presenters

+Well the main question of this section is, why do we even need a presenter? why we don't return the model directly?

+The answer for this question is pretty simple

+- The data model might contain data that we don't want to expose
+- The data should be mapped to another shape to fit the client needs
+- This also helps us to have clear vision regarding our endpoints, endpoints will have the same input (DTO) and output (View Model) regardless of its implementation

+Neither the controller nor the service are responsible for the previous tasks (in order to achieve single responsibility).
+Therefore, we require a separate component to handle these tasks, and this is where presenters come into play.

+Q: Hold up, I saw what you did there, you mentioned `View Model` ...

+A: Yes, a **view model** is a pure class that only holds data, and the presenter is usually used to map the domain data models to those view models then return the right shape of data (JSON, XML ... etc), **BUT** as mentioned earlier, we want to keep stuff as simple as possible, so I merged those concepts into one class called `Presenter`

+## Conclusion

+We hope you find this application useful and informative.
+If you have any questions or feedback, please don't hesitate to contact me.